solliancenet/developing-web3-workshop/01_Polkadot.md

 ## Restore an account

-1. Follow the instructions to learn how to restore your account from the mnemonic.
-Select **Resource Account**, once so successful you should see your restored address as
+1. Follow the instructions to edit the `restore.ts` file to learn how to restore your account from the mnemonic.
+Select **Resource Account**, once so successful you should see your restored address as follows:
-follows:

     ![Graphical user interface, text, application, email Description automatically generated](./images/media/image25.png)

-2. Select the navigation button **Estimate  fees**.
+2. Select the navigation button **Estimate  transaction fees**.

 ## Estimate Transaction Fees

-1. Follow the instructions.
+1. Follow the instructions to edit the `estimate.ts` file.
 When complete you should see something like:

     ![Graphical user interface, text, application, email Description automatically generated](./images/media/image26.png)